 The year 1998 saw his debut as stage director, when he staged Rossini’s Semiramide for Ewa Podleś at the Polish National Opera.
 He later returned to directing when he became the artistic director of the Teatr Wielki in Poznań, successfully staging Moniuszko’s The Haunted Manor and musical Fiddler on the Roof; at the Baltic Opera, he directed Johann Strauss’s Der Zigeunerbaron.

-Emil Wesołowski has been granted an Officer’s Cross of the Polonia Restituta Order, a Silver Cross of Merit, a Medal for Contribution to Polish Culture, a Gloria Artis Silver Medal for Contribution to Culture and a National Education Commission Medal for his special contribution to education.
+Emil Wesołowski has been granted an Officer’s Cross of the Polonia Restituta Order, a Silver Cross of Merit, a Medal for Contribution to Polish Culture, a Gloria Artis Silver and Gold Medal for Merit to Culture - Gloria Artis and a National Education Commission Medal for his special contribution to education.
 He also holds a ZAiKS (Association of Stage Authors and Composers) Award for lifetime achievement, and is an honorary citizen of Poznań.